Chaitra-Bhat383/100-Days-of-Machine-Learning/README.md

 ![image](https://res.cloudinary.com/dyd911kmh/image/upload/f_auto,q_auto:best/v1531424125/KNN_final1_ibdm8a.png)
 * Watched [StatQuest](https://www.youtube.com/watch?v=HVXime0nQeI) video on KNN.
 * Learnt concepts like Euclidean Distance and how exactly the KNN Algorithm works.

+## Day 17 [26/10/2021]
+* Revised few concepts.

+## Day 18 [27/10/2021] Activation functions, Optimization, Debugging Models:
+* Learnt about various activation functions and which one to use for different models.
+* Learnt about various optimizers.
+* overfitting, underfitting and how to solve them.
+* different cases with variance and bias and how to reach the appropriate training model.
+* Learnt about data augmentation and how to implement it on deep learning models.